siikheaw/beginners-guide-to-react/04-jsx-tricks.md

 # Use JSX effectively with React

+JSX is not an entirely different language, but it is a bit of an extension to the language, so knowing how you would express certain JavaScript things withing the JSX syntax is important to using JSX effectively.

+To interpolation use `{}`.
+Any JavaScript expression inside of the curly braces will be evaluated and passed to the `React.createElement` API.
+This allows you tu be expressive when building out Ui's.

 Anything in `{}` can be a JavaScript expressions.
 ```jsx
 const myChildren = 'Hello World!';